trunk-io/merge-action/README.md

 every PR.

 Sending this list of impacted targets for your PR is required before it can be queued when running in "Parallel" mode.
-If you [queue your PR](LINK) before the action uploads the list, the PR will wait until the list has been uploaded before being queued.
+If you [queue your PR](https://docs.trunk.io/merge-graph/testing-pull-requests) before the action uploads the list, the PR will wait until the list has been uploaded before being queued.

 ## Usage

 Running this action in a GitHub workflow will require you knowing your Trunk Repo or Trunk Org API token.
-For instructions on how to get that, see [here](LINK).

 ### Example